 There are few people on earth who get as excited about food as Chef Mark.
 A dedicated culinary explorer, he is always ready (with camera in hand) to discover the next destination.
 As a personal chef, he is eager to express these discoveries in new flavors for his clients via his ReMARKable Palate Personal Chef Service.
 A former Broadway actor, Chef Mark began his podcast in 2005 to meld together his love of food and performing.
 When he met Jennifer, they put all of that together in one big pot and stirred.
 Chef Mark is a Yale graduate, and has been featured in numerous media outlets, including Bon Appetit magazine.
 Full Bio

 Madeline is the keeper of sanity and organization around here, and helps to get us back on course when we are creatively running amok.
-An avid food blog stalker, she also takes care of our weekly blog roundup.
-We like her so much we’ve put her in charge of the soon-to-be-unveiled virtual test kitchen, so we hope she won’t make the elves cry.
+An avid food blog stalker, she also takes care of our blog roundups.
+We like her so much we’ve put her in charge of the virtual test kitchen, so we hope she won’t make the elves cry.
 Madeline also really loves cheese, food writing and long walks on the beach.
 Full Bio

 Chef Monica Glass